 Understanding Magic Formula Investing

-Now that we’ve set the stage, it’s time to delve into the heart of Magic Formula Investing.
-At first glance, it might sound like a gimmick—a “get rich quick” scheme wrapped in financial jargon.
+Now that we’ve set the stage, it’s time to examine the core mechanics of Magic Formula Investing.
+At first glance, it might sound like a gimmick—a “get rich quick” scheme wrapped in a slick promotional package.
 But rest assured, it’s rooted in solid value investing principles that have been endorsed by legends like Benjamin Graham and Warren Buffett.

 The Foundation: Value Investing Principles